May be extended by classes, objects, traits, and packages (via package objects).

 Note that the success of a cast at runtime is modulo Scala's erasure semantics.

-Therefore the expression 1.asInstanceOf[String]
+Therefore the expression 1.asInstanceOf[String] will throw a ClassCastException at

-runtime, while the expression List(1).asInstanceOf[List[String]]
+runtime, while the expression List(1).asInstanceOf[List[String]] will not.

 In the latter example, because the type argument is erased as part of compilation it is